 The David and Geri Epstein Private Foundation: Geri Connell Epstein and the late David Epstein co-founded The Geri and David Epstein Private Foundation.
 This foundation provides grants for medical research and educational opportunity.
 Geri Connell Epstein was born and raised in Queens, earning her BA and MA at Hunter College before working for the New York City Commission for the United Nations.
 David Epstein grew up in Bridgeport and was a graduate of Bucknell University.
 He began his professional career in advertising, and later established a successful commercial real estate investment and development company.
 The Epsteins have lived in Westport for more than 25 years and have been committed supporters of the Westport community, providing college scholarships to Staples High School graduates as well as support for the construction of the new Levitt Pavillion.
 An avid golfer, David Epstein also served as a trustee of The First Tee Foundation, whose programs seek to positively impact the lives of young people by providing educational programs that build character, instill life-enhancing values and promote healthy choices through the game of golf.

-League of Women Voters: A nonpartisan group, the LWV encourages citizens to be active and informed participants of citizens in government.
-The LWV influences public policy through education and advocacy.
+League of Women Voters: The League of Women Voters is a nonpartisan political organization, encouraging informed and active participation in government, working to increase understanding of major public policy issues, and influencing public policy through education and advocacy.
 The LWV Award supports a student who has been active in community organizing and/or shows an active interest in government or politics.

 The Elizabeth and Joe Massoud Family Foundation: Beth and Joe Massoud moved to Westport in 1995.
 Their three children are products of Westport's fine public school system, and Staples High School has been an important part of their lives.
 This award is designed to support the academic ambitions of Staples High School graduates.